surveycto/timed-choice/README.md

 If you would like to display this value in a field in the form, it is a good idea to use that expression in a [*calculate_here* field](https://docs.surveycto.com/02-designing-forms/01-core-concepts/03zb.field-types-calculate.html).
 With normal *calculate* fields, the plug-in-metadata() function cannot get the metadata until a value is set for the field with the field plug-in, and it will not be updated until the form is saved-and-closed.
 By making the field a *calculate_here* field instead, it will update whenever you pass by that field.
 That way, if the enumerator goes back-and-forth in the form (either on purpose or accident), the time remaining displayed will be accurate, updating when needed.

+This is demonstrated in the field list at the end of the [sample form](https://github.com/surveycto/timed-choice/raw/master/extras/sample-form/Timed%20choice.xlsx).
+To try it out, go to that field list, swipe ahead to view the time remaining in the *note* field after the field list, and then swipe back to continue working on the field, and the time remaining in the *note* field will update each time you swipe to it; you can keep trying this to see the time update.
+The time in the *note* field will not update live (i.e. it will not count down), but it will store the latest time remaining since you were last on the field with the timer.

 If the time remaining will not be displayed in the form, or if the form is set up to be more strict when the enumerator can move forward, then it is better to use a normal *calculate* field instead.

 ## How to use